AryaDavidsonA/MISCHIEF/README.md

 6.Here, you can see image has been decoded and saved as 'saved.png'.

-7. You can check the files named 'hidden.png' and 'saved.png'.
+7.You can check the files named 'hidden.png' and 'saved.png'.

 ## Try with JPEG images.